What is pet insurance?

 - Buy your policy online

-- Pay in one installment rather than monthly
+- Pay in one instalment rather than monthly

 - Consider a Lifetime policy it could save you money in the long run